 …

-C-1305-9: GSTs that Involve More than One Management Unit and/or Region
+C-1305-9: Group Skills Training with More Than One Management Unit and/or Region

 GST activities that are jointly planned and will include students who are served by more than one management unit or region must be approved by the directors of the participating region or regions.

-If a student from one unit or region participates in a training session that is sponsored by another unit or region, the student's TVRC may be asked to hold a staff meeting to discuss the activity; however, the TVRC's participation is contingent on approval from the VR Manager.

 As with other GSTs, a description and budget for GSTs that are offered and planned by more than one management unit or region must be submitted to the state office for review as described above.
 The state office program specialist reviews the proposed GST description and budget and facilitates final review and approval.

+If a student from one unit or region can benefit from participating in a GST that is planned by another unit or region, the student's VR counselor must hold a staff meeting with the other appropriate unit or regional staff to discuss the activity and coordinate participation for the student.
+In some cases, the requesting VR counselor’s participation in the GST may be necessary; this participation is contingent on approval from the VR Manager.

 C-1305-10: Temporary Learning Experience

 …